Brenda Song: Personal life

 From 2010 to 2017, Song was in an on-and-off relationship with musician Trace Cyrus, to whom she was engaged from 2011 to 2012.
-In 2017, Song shared that she was in a relationship with actor Macaulay Culkin.
-Their son was born on April 5, 2021.
+In 2018, Song shared that she was in a relationship with actor Macaulay Culkin, whom she met in June 2017 when they worked together on Changeland; they were seen dating the following month.
+Their first son, Dakota Song Culkin, was born on April 5, 2021, and named after Culkin's deceased sister Dakota, who died in a car accident in 2008.
+After more than four years of dating, Culkin and Song were engaged in January 2022.
+Song and Culkin's second son, Carson Song Culkin, was born in December 2022.
+The couple lives in Los Angeles.